 Out of State Convictions

 Different states treat DUIs very differently.
 Some do not charge a felony DUI until the fourth DUI in 10 years.
 Some treat DUIs as a step above misdemeanors but not quite felonies.
 The penalties can be formal probation for several years.
-In Nevada, a prior DUI from a different state will be subject to Nevada's seven-year rule as long as the elements are the same or substantially similar.
+In Las Vegas, a prior DUI from a different state will be subject to Las Vegas' seven-year rule as long as the elements are the same or substantially similar.
 For example:

-It is important to remember that Nevada's DUI laws count the convictions from other states.
-That means that if the State of the prior conviction counts back 10 years, Nevada will not.
-Nevada will only look back seven years.
+It is important to remember that Las Vegas' DUI laws count the convictions from other states.
+That means that if the State of the prior conviction counts back 10 years, Las Vegas will not.
+Las Vegas will only look back seven years.

 Mandatory Penalties for a DUI Second Offense

-- Jail Time: Nevada's mandatory minimum for jail time is ten days.
+- Jail Time: Las Vegas' mandatory minimum for jail time is ten days.
 The maximum jail time is six months.
 This time can be served as residential confinement, but that decision is at the sentencing judge's discretion.

 - Fine: A DUI Second Offense has a mandatory minimum fine of $750.
 The maximum fine is $1000.

-- Victim Impact Panel: Nevada requires anybody convicted of a DUI Second Offense to attend and complete a victim impact panel.
+- Victim Impact Panel: Las Vegas requires anybody convicted of a DUI Second Offense to attend and complete a victim impact panel.

-- Treatment Program: Nevada judges must order a person convicted of a DUI Second Offense to a treatment program for drug and/or alcohol abuse.
+- Treatment Program: Las Vegas judges must order a person convicted of a DUI Second Offense to a treatment program for drug and/or alcohol abuse.
 People subject to this order must first get an alcohol evaluation, then follow the recommendations.
 Those recommendations vary significantly based on the initial evaluation.